kaBeech/tensort/README.md

 #### Preface

 In Beyond Efficiency, Ackley augmented Mergesort and Quicksort with what he called "cheap hacks" in order to give them a boost in robustness to get them to compare with Bubblesort.
 This amounted to adding a quorum system to the unpredictable comparison operator and choosing the most-agreed-upon answer.

 I agree that adding a quorum for the unpredictable comparison operator is a bit of a cheap hack, or at least a post-hoc solution to a known problem.
 Instead of retrying a specific component again because we know it to be unpredictable, let's build redundancy into the system at the (sub-)algorithmic level.
 A simple way to do this is by asking different components the same question and see if they agree.

 Robustsort is my attempt to make the most robust sorting algorithm possible utilizing some solution-checking on the (sub-)algorithmic level while still:

-  - Keeping runtime somewhat reasonable
+  - Keeping to O(n log n) average time efficiency

-  - Never re-running a sub-algorithm that is expected to act deterministicly on the same arguments looking for a non-deterministic result (i.e. expect that if a components gives a wrong answer, running it again won't somehow yield a right answer)
+  - Never re-running a sub-algorithm that is expected to act deterministicly on the same arguments looking for a non-deterministic result (i.e. expect that if a components gives a wrong answer, running it again the same way won't somehow yield a right answer)

-  - Using a minimal number of different sub-algorithms (i.e. doesn't just use every O(n log n) sorting algorithm I can think of and compare all their results)
+  - Using a minimal number of different sub-algorithms (i.e. doesn't just use every sorting algorithm I can think of and compare all their results)

 With those ground rules in place, let's get to Robustsort!